Here in Connecticut, Thanksgiving means Christmas.

-When my turn came, it was the Restoration Hardware catalogue.
+When my turn came, it was the Restoration Hardware catalog.
 Thrilling.

 My favorite part of Restoration Hardware were always the retro gadgets.
 Messages in a bottle.
 Things straight from popular culture.
 Returned from memory to circulation, from childhood to retail.

-Before the discovery of "experience marketing," before the discovery of "artisanal marketing," before the discovery of "Chief Culture Officer," Restoration Hardware was featuring consumer products that floated up out of someone's childhood on to the retail tide.
-When all of capitalism, especially big business retail capitalism, was virtually tone deaf to culture, Restoration Hardware somehow managed to be note perfect.
+Before the discovery of “experience marketing,” before the discovery of “artisanal marketing,” before the discovery of “Chief Culture Officer,” Restoration Hardware was featuring consumer products that floated up out of someone’s childhood on to the retail tide.
+When so much of capitalism, especially big business retail, was virtually tone deaf to culture, Restoration Hardware somehow managed to be note perfect.